mattiaslundberg/home_display/README.md

 # HomeDisplay

-Displaying useful information on a [Inky pHAT](https://shop.pimoroni.com/products/inky-phat?variant=12549254217811) and from a raspberry pi.
+Displaying useful information on a [Inky pHAT](https://shop.pimoroni.com/products/inky-phat?variant=12549254217811) and from a raspberry pi 3.

 ## Targets